derekTurner/IT-docs-24/Block_REACT/section_5/reactDevelopment1.md

 ## Using React/Vite in a Development environment

-This is an adaptation of the tutorial [Creating a react app with Vite]](https://blog.openreplay.com/how-to-build-your-react-app-using-vite/) to a docker development system and and the typescript language.
-Firstly an environment will be set up and then vite will be used in this environment to run a simple typescript application.
+This is an adaptation of the tutorial [Creating a react app with Vite]](https://blog.openreplay.com/how-to-build-your-react-app-using-vite/) to create a docker development system supporting react and the typescript language.
+Before considering react, an environment will be set up and then vite will be used in this environment to run a simple demonstration typescript application.

 Before starting you will need docker desktop installed and running.